Pricing Professional Development Programs: 10 Strategies for Profitable Growth

 Clearly articulate what's included and what's not:

 Your pricing model provides the best source for detailing assumptions – every variable and equation has underlying assumptions that should be specified.
-Frame these positively in your proposals; evaluators appreciate this clarity as it helps them plan appropriate internal resources.
+Frame these positively; evaluators appreciate this clarity as it helps them plan appropriate internal resources.

 During delivery, defend your scope and request additional compensation when clients want extra value and services.
-It's rarely the pricing assumptions that create problems, it's the failure to enforce scope and reluctance to say no.
+It's rarely the pricing assumptions that create problems – it's the failure to enforce scope and the reluctance to say no.

 The Strategic Advantage